isa-group/sla-wizard/README.md

 ### SLA types

-SLA4OAI-tools only works with SLAs of type `agreement`.
+SLA Wizard only works with SLAs of type `agreement`.
 The provided SLA(s) will be validated according to a schema.
 If any of the provided SLAs is not valid (does not conform to schema or is not of type agreement), the execution will stop.
 Additionally, duplicated SLAs will be ignored.

 ### URL reference in OAS